Reviews You Can Rely On

 Our Verdict

 If you want a seriously impressive GPS watch, we recommend the Garmin Fenix 7 Pro Solar.
 Exceptional in everyday use, this workhorse can also perform under harsh conditions and on extended adventures.
 It provides industry-leading health metrics, smartwatch features, and excellent battery life — one of the best for this case size.
 Garmin's standard user interface also looks great, given the high-resolution color touch screen.
 This was our go-to pick for everything from trail running to backcountry skiing.
 Now with a flashlight, solar charging, and an improved heart rate sensor, this watch's features would be hard to beat.
-Get the scoop on how it stands up to the competition in our review of the best GPS watches.
+Get the scoop on how it stands up to the competition in our review of GPS watches.

 REASONS TO BUY